Last Updated on May 9, 2023 by The Filtery

 In addition to safe ingredients, you may want to consider other factors, such as:

-- Your personal preferences (do you like liquid, powder, tablets, pods, or sheets the best?)
+- Your personal preferences (Do you like liquid, powder, or tablets the best?
+Do you want fragrance-free or something that smells good?)

-- Your specific needs (Do you want a subscription model?
-Do you need something with strong stain-fighting capabilities?
+- Your specific needs (Do you need something with strong stain-fighting capabilities?
 Do you have anyone in your family with allergies?)

 The Safest Non-Toxic & Natural Laundry Detergent Brands (That Actually Work!)

-All of that may be overwhelming, but the good news is that there is no shortage of natural, non-toxic, and great-smelling laundry soaps and detergents on the market.
+All of that may be overwhelming, but the good news is that there is no shortage of natural, eco-friendly laundry detergent brands on the market.
 So, what is the safest laundry detergent?
 All of the following brands are free from ingredients that are potentially toxic and safe to use.

 Price: $65 for Laundry Starter Kit; $22-55 for refills